TLC: Tables, Ladders & Chairs (2012)

-The 2012 TLC: Tables, Ladders & Chairs was the fourth annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on December 16, 2012, at the Barclays Center in Brooklyn, New York.
+The 2012 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the fourth annual TLC: Tables, Ladders & Chairs and took place on December 16, 2012, at the Barclays Center in Brooklyn, New York.
 It was the first professional wrestling event to be held at the Barclays Center and WWE's first event held in Brooklyn.
+The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

 Ten matches were contested at the event, with two matches contested on the pre-show.
-In the main event, Dolph Ziggler defeated John Cena in a Ladder match to retain the World Heavyweight Money in the Bank contract.
-In other prominent matches, The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) defeated Ryback and WWE Tag Team Champions Team Hell No (Kane and Daniel Bryan) in a Six-man tag team Tables, Ladders and Chairs match which was also The Shield's debut match as a stable and Big Show defeated Sheamus in a Chairs match to retain the World Heavyweight Championship.
+In the main event, Dolph Ziggler defeated John Cena in a Ladder match to retain his Money in the Bank contract for a World Heavyweight Championship match.
+In other prominent matches, The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) defeated Ryback and WWE Tag Team Champions Team Hell No (Kane and Daniel Bryan) in a six-man tag team Tables, Ladders, and Chairs match, which was also The Shield's debut match as a stable, and Big Show defeated Sheamus in a Chairs match to retain the World Heavyweight Championship.

 The event received 175,000 pay-per-view buys, down from 179,000 buys the previous year.

 Production

 Background

-The event was held at the Barclays Center in Brooklyn, New York.
+The fourth annual TLC: Tables, Ladders & Chairs was held at the Barclays Center in Brooklyn, New York.

-TLC: Tables, Ladders & Chairs was an annual professional wrestling pay-per-view (PPV) produced every December by WWE since 2009.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling pay-per-view (PPV) event produced every December by WWE since 2009.
 The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-The 2012 event was the fourth TLC and was scheduled to take place on December 16, 2012, at Barclays Center in Brooklyn, New York.
+The fourth TLC event was scheduled to take place on December 16, 2012, at Barclays Center in Brooklyn, New York.
 It would in turn be the first professional wrestling event held at the Barclays Center and subsequently WWE's first event held in Brooklyn.
 In addition to the event, winners of several categories of the WWE Slammy Awards were announced on the pre-show.